 B curl lashes

-B curl lash extensions will give the straight natural lashes a bit more lift than a J curl.
+B curl will give the straight natural lashes a bit more lift than a J curl.
 B curl lashes have a bit more curl than J curls, but they are still an excellent option for clients with straight lashes that point straight or upward.
 Also, the B curl is an excellent option for inner corner lashes.

 B curl lashes offer a soft curl, a standard for a naturally enhanced lash appearance with excellent retention.